onap/ccsdk-oran/docs/guide/developer-guide.rst

  * logging; setting for which information is logged.
  * auth-token; optional authorization token to use for REST call.
  * filepath; the local path to a file used for dynamic configuration (if used).
 See next chapter.
+ * persistent storage of runtime information.
+Configuration of A1 policyinstances is stored persistently.
+The media for this can be either filesystem (a persistent volume) or Amazon S3 - Cloud Object Storage.

 For details about the parameters in this file, see documentation in the file.